MK2112/dreamStride/README.md

 It receives actions derived by the algorithm, formats and packages them nicely, and sends them to the controller.<br>
 In turn, it also receives observations and rewards, and formats them and then forwards them to the algorithm.

+Environment creation is centralized in `env_factory.py`.
+It selects an environment based on the `--env` prefix (e.g. `spot-*` for the WeBots Spot integration via `spot_wrapper.py`, and `walker-*` for DeepMind Control Suite tasks via `env_wrapper.DeepMindControl`) and then applies common wrappers (action repeat, action normalization, and a time limit).

 Additional modifications have been made throughout the implementation, but, in general, `spot_controller.py`, `spot_wrapper.py`, and `dreamer.py` are the main files that can serve as good points of entry.

 An example WeBots world for the Spot robot is located at `./SimulationEnv/worlds/DayDreamerWorld.wbt`: